Roxxers/roxbot/docs/commands.md

 __;custom add__

 !!! warning
-    Command requires the user has the `manage_messages` permission.
+    Command requires the user to have the `manage_messages` permission.

 __;custom edit__

 !!! warning
-    Command requires the user has the `manage_messages` permission.
+    Command requires the user to have the `manage_messages` permission.

 __;custom list__

 __;custom remove__

 !!! warning
-    Command requires the user has the `manage_messages` permission.
+    Command requires the user to have the `manage_messages` permission.

 ---